 How will my child be taught remotely?

-A typical day will involve mathematics, reading and writing, and either science or a foundation subject (e.g. geography).
+A typical day will involve mathematics, English, PE and either science or a foundation subject (e.g. geography).

 How will the teacher assess my child's work and progress?

 At least once a week, the teacher or a teaching assistant will telephone the family home to speak with the child about their remote education and to speak with the child's parent/carer to share successes and make expectations known (i.e. directing a parent/carer to fully engage with remote education if it becomes apparent the child is not completing any work).

 The teacher and teaching assistant keep a log of these telephone calls and if they have concerns about a child, they report these to the Headteacher and/or Safeguarding Coordinator for them to seek advice from Children's Services.

 Additional support for pupils with special educational needs or a disability

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils in the following ways:

-- a tailored curriculum for those pupils with an Education, Health and Care Plan who complete most their learning in Birch Room or Pine Room; and,
+- a tailored curriculum for those pupils with an Education, Health and Care Plan who complete most their learning in Birch Room and,

 - a weekly telephone call from the SENCO (e.g. to signpost families to support to ensure their child receives what is set out in their EHC plan).